 Micah Mortimer isn’t the most polished person you’ll ever meet.
 He measures out his days running errands for work, maintaining an impeccable cleaning regime and going for runs (7.15, every morning).
 He’s content with the steady balance of his life.
 But then the order of things starts to tilt.
 His woman friend Cassia (he refuses to call anyone in her late thirties a ‘girlfriend’) tells him she’s facing eviction because of a cat.
 Then a teenager shows up at Micah’s door claiming to be his son, a surprise Micah seems poorly equipped to handle.
 Redhead by the Side of the Road is an intimate look into the heart and mind of a man who sometimes finds those around him just out of reach – and a love story about the differences that make us all unique.
 R290.

-Get It Pretoria is a glossy, community magazine focusing on people, shopping and lifestyle.
-We distribute a total of 20 000 free copies per month to various high traffic drop off points.
-We are one of 8 Get It titles, with a total circulation of 145 000..
+Get It Joburg South is a glossy, community magazine focusing on people, shopping and lifestyle in the southern suburbs of Johannesburg.
+We distribute a total of 25 000 free copies per month to various high traffic drop off points.
+We are one of 8 Get It titles, with a total circulation of 145 000.
 Visit Get It National >